MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_10_implement_performance_profiling.md

 Use the following steps to complete this task:

-1. Open the GitHub Copilot Chat view, and then configure Ask mode and the GPT-4o model.
+1. Open the GitHub Copilot Chat view, and then configure **Ask** mode and the **GPT-4o** model.

-    If the Chat view isn't already open, select the **Chat** icon at the top of the Visual Studio Code window.
-Ensure that the chat mode is set to **Ask** and you're using the **GPT-4o** model.
+    To open the Chat view, select the **Toggle Chat** icon at the top of the Visual Studio Code window.

-    > **NOTE**: The GPT-4o model provides excellent code analysis capabilities and is recommended for this performance analysis task.
+    > **NOTE**: The GPT-4o model provides excellent code analysis capabilities and is included with the GitHub Copilot Free plan.
+Choosing a different model may yield different results.

 1. Close any files that you have open in the editor.